The Role of Genetics in Neurodegenerative Diseases: Insights and Implications

 By utilising resources such as genetic counselling services and ensuring access to appropriate testing options, we are empowered with information that ultimately helps us make informed decisions about our health journey.

-Therefore, it is important to remember that understanding our genes not only benefits us but also contributes positively to the of those around us.
+Therefore, it is important to remember that understanding our genes not only benefits us but also contributes positively to the well-being of those around us.

 Emerging Therapeutic Approaches Targeting Genetic Factors